 22. Minefield

-Caption: The Minefield is a great game that encourages trust and improves communication skills between team members.
+The Minefield is a great game that encourages trust and improves communication skills between team members.

 23. Shout Outs